j19sch/j19sch.github.io/posts/2025/20251121-testing-as-three-stages-of-enquiry.md

 ## Running experiments - how often, how many?

 I remember the days when getting a new release meant first doing some smoke and regression testing, manually.
 How much of it to do always was an interesting question.
 You would have no insight in what had been changed, beside a list of the work items that have been implemented in the release.
 You also had no idea what exactly had been tested.
 So yeah, that's about as black box as it gets.
 And this was custom work.
-So the guarantees by the supplier only went so far.
-"We've built this the way we think you've asked us to.
+So the guarantees by the supplier only went so far. *"We've built this the way we think you've asked us to.
 But do check for yourselves.
-And once you accept the release, there are no more bugs, only change requests."
-As one of my old project managers used to say: "The question is not whether it will be fixed or not.
-The question is who is going to pay for it."
+And once you accept the release, there are no more bugs, only change requests."* As one of my old project managers used to say: *"The question is not whether it will be fixed or not.
+The question is who is going to pay for it."*

 Contrast this with a modern development team.
 Hopefully each programmer makes small changes, which then go through a pipeline with a sufficient level of test coverage.
 That's a lot of induction happening right there, and it takes zero effort to run.
 (It does take effort to add additional tests, of course.)
 And while it's not the be-all-end-all of quality, I don't think I ever want to go back to a team that does not have this.
 Every test is a small hypothesis that once held true.
-And we can re-verify each of them automatically.
-How great!
+And we can re-verify each of them automatically for every change.
+Awesome!

 This is why some people call automated tests change detectors.
 They tell you if a hypothesis no longer holds true.
 That might be a bad thing (most of the time it is), but that might also be a good thing (hypothesis no longer should be true), or an interesting thing (we learn something new).
-But it's definitely a good thing that you know about it.
+But it's definitely a good thing that you know something happened.

 Tests as hypothesis is a cool angle for TDD.
 Because you first falsify the hypothesis by running the test before having written the code.
 Then you write the code that should make the hypothesis true.
 Then you verify.

 ### The problem of lazy induction and lazy deduction